Posted on | July 15, 2016 | Comments Off on IMPORTANT ANNOUNCEMENT: We’re changing direction folks…

 “Quantum Computers have the potential to solve problems that would take a classical (ie: normal) computer longer than the age of the universe to solve.”

-In my opinion, online cloud storage only has about three to five years left of reliable data security thanks to its heavy-duty encryption.
-After that, all bets are off.
+In my opinion, online cloud storage only has between three to seven years left of reliable data security via heavy-duty encryption.
+After that, all bets are off; encryption alone will NOT offer you enough protection going forward.

 Posted on | March 30, 2015 | Comments Off on Ode to a Google Web-Bot Part 3: In for a penny…